-In Fiscal 2021, the Board of Directors approved the assignment of oversight responsibilities for human capital management activities and risks, including DE&I, to the Human Capital & Compensation Committee.
 To improve its understanding of the Company's culture and talent pipeline, the Board of Directors and its committees periodically meet with high-potential executives in formal and informal settings.
 More broadly, the Human Capital & Compensation Committee and the Board of Directors are regularly updated on key talent metrics for the overall workforce, including diversity and inclusion, pay equity, employee relations, recruiting and development programs, and overall progress against the Company's human capital development strategies.
 Diversity and inclusion are top priorities for the Company, and we actively work to ensure that our workplace includes a range of perspectives and backgrounds at the Board of Directors level, in senior leadership, and throughout our management and associate base.
-The Company reports annually on employment data, including ethnicity, in line with Equal Employment Opportunity Commission ("EEOC") guidelines, publishes its complete EEO-1 data on its corporate website, and continues to focus on building a culture which supports diversity, equity and inclusion, and which works to ensure fair compensation and opportunity for all employees regardless of gender or race.
+The Company reports annually on employment data, including ethnicity, in line with Equal Employment Opportunity Commission ("EEOC") guidelines, publishes its racial, ethnic and gender diversity information on its corporate website, and continues to focus on building a culture which supports diversity, equity and inclusion, and which works to ensure fair compensation and opportunity for all employees regardless of gender or race.

-The Company is female-led and believes that it is positioned to outperform by employing diverse teams operating in an inclusive environment.
-The Company's position is enhanced by the diversity of teams across its stores, distribution centers and corporate headquarters, in its senior leadership team, and at the Board of Directors level.
+As a woman-led company, we are proud of our industry-leading gender diversity statistics across every level of our organization, including our leadership team and Board of Directors.
+We also understand it is important for our associate population to reflect the diversity of our customers in an effort to bring varied perspectives to our products and the way we communicate to our stakeholders.
 As reported in the Company's ESG Report, 87% of the Company's associates are women.
-Over 50% of both the members of our Board of Directors and senior leadership team are women.
-87% of new hires and 90% of promotions during Fiscal 2020 were women.
-Additionally, 64% of our associates identify as racially diverse and associates identifying as racially diverse represented 70% of new hires and 62% of promotions during Fiscal 2020.
-In addition, the Company is committed to doubling its Black associate population at its corporate headquarters by 2025.
+60% of our Board of Directors are women, and 50% of our senior leadership team are women.
+89% of new hires and 93% of promotions during Fiscal 2021 were women.
+The Company is committed to maintaining at least 80% representation of women in our overall workforce and at least 50% representation of women in our corporate leadership positions.
+Additionally, 67% of our associates identify as racially/ethnically diverse and associates identifying as racially/ethnically diverse represented 72% of new hires and 64% of promotions during Fiscal 2021.
+The Company is committed to doubling its Black associate population at its corporate headquarters by 2025.
 The Company seeks to uphold its diverse and inclusive culture by striving to ensure its talent acquisition programs sustain and grow diverse representation across its workforce, promoting talent from within, building an inclusive culture through awareness and education, and rewarding all employees equitably.

-For additional information concerning the Company's environmental initiatives, DE&I initiatives and EEO-1 data, please refer to the Company's ESG Report, which can be found on the Company's corporate website at http://corporate.childrensplace.com under the ESG section, and the Company's Proxy Statement for Fiscal 2021.
+For additional information concerning the Company's environmental initiatives, DE&I initiatives and diversity data, please refer to the Company's ESG Report, which can be found on the Company's corporate website at http://corporate.childrensplace.com under the ESG section, and the Company's Proxy Statement for Fiscal 2022.